Ajay702/Degen-Token/README.md

 You can view transactions associated with your deployed contract on the SnowTrace testnet by copying and pasting your contract address into the SnowTrace explorer.

+# Additional Steps

+## Test the Smart Contract (All tests should pass)

+Before deploying to a testnet, ensure all functionalities of the smart contract are tested thoroughly using a Solidity testing framework like Truffle or Remix's testing suite.

+## Deploy the Contract to Avalanche Fuji Testnet

+Deploy the `DegenGamingToken` contract to the Avalanche Fuji Testnet to ensure compatibility and functionality on the Avalanche blockchain.

+## Test on Testnet (All tests should pass)

+After deployment to Avalanche Fuji Testnet or any other Ethereum-compatible testnet, perform comprehensive tests to verify all functionalities are working as expected.

+## Verify the Smart Contract on Snowtrace

+After deployment to a live network, such as Avalanche Mainnet or Ethereum Mainnet, verify the smart contract on Snowtrace to provide transparency and trust to users.

 # Help

 ## Common Issues